Music lies at the heart of Brookfield Primary School and we pride ourselves on the content of our creative curriculum.

-Year 4 children also have the opportunity to learn either the flute, clarinet or trumpet during their whole class music lessons.
+The year 4 curriculum is delivered throughout the year by Derbyshire Music Partnership.
+They teach the children musical skills, notation and terminology through the use of either the flute, clarinet or trumpet during their whole class music lessons.
 This is a fantastic opportunity and often leads to children taking up individual music lessons for that instrument.

 All children also take part in singing assemblies where they learn songs related to the season or important festivals.

 To support our music teaching and provide engaging opportunities for our pupils, we often invite guests into our school.
 As well as having guests into school we also take groups of children out of school to take part in workshops.
 We have regularly taken part in the Young Voices project.